Newburn Flats: Architectural importance

-Completed in early 1941, the Newburn project was well received and considered one of the first Australian adaptions of European ideals in relation to multi-unit complexes.
+Completed in early 1941, the Newburn project was well received and considered one of the first Australian adaptations of European ideals in relation to multi-unit complexes.
 The offset planning is reminiscent of Gropius's Berlin housing estates, and key design elements relate to the Expressionism of Erich Mendelsohn.

 It was considered the first Australian residential design to use off-form concrete as an exterior surface as opposed to the common practice of stucco or brickwork.